z80/ignition/godot/CONTRIBUTING.md

   and then figure out why it's failing.

 To speed up our work, please prepare for us **a simple project** that isolates and reproduces the issue.
-This is always the **the best way for us to fix it**.
+This is always the **best way for us to fix it**.
 You can attach a zip file with the minimal project directly to the bug report, by drag and dropping the file in the GitHub edition field.